getpawprint/slate/source/includes/_configuration.md

 sms_messaging.auto_reply_message | string | The automatic reply to the client's first incoming text intake | object? | Intake settings intake.intake_form_override | object | Intake form customizations
-intake.intake_form_override.birthdate | object | Birthdate customization
+intake.intake_form_override.user_birthdate | object | Birthdate customization
-intake.intake_form_override.birthdate.is_visible | boolean | Whether or not the input for the client's birthdate should be shown intake.intake_form_override.birthdate.is_required | boolean | Whether or not the input for the client's birthdate should be required intake.intake_form_override.address | object | Client address customization intake.intake_form_override.address.is_visible | boolean | Whether or not the input for the client's address should be shown intake.intake_form_override.address.is_required | boolean | Whether or not the input for the client's address should be required
+intake.intake_form_override.user_birthdate.is_visible | boolean | Whether or not the input for the client's birthdate should be shown intake.intake_form_override.user_birthdate.is_required | boolean | Whether or not the input for the client's birthdate should be required intake.intake_form_override.address | object | Client address customization intake.intake_form_override.address.is_visible | boolean | Whether or not the input for the client's address should be shown intake.intake_form_override.address.is_required | boolean | Whether or not the input for the client's address should be required